sardinhapatrick/Msc_Project/README.md

 # Working with shaders

-The idea of this project is to facilitate the creation of graphics programs (shaders) using a Swift oriented DSL and type abstraction, then using an encoder to translate these Swift shaders into GLSL shaders.
+The idea of this project is to facilitate the creation of code for graphical programming using a new language named PATL.
+This is a Swift oriented DSL based on a completely declarative language: React.
+PATL is a declarative overlay to Rendery and give us a higher level of abstraction for graphical programming.
+Once a PATL program is built, it can be transformed into a sequence of Rendery statements in order to obtain the corresponding graphical representation.

 ## Getting Started